Open Letter to the Sages

 In the Talmud, there are several places where it says that Elijah has the ability to declare Temple offerings as ritually pure and fit for use, when previously their purity status was uncertain (Pesachim 15a, 20b, 34a, Berakhot 33b, 34a), and he also has the ability to declare whether someone is authentically Jewish or not.

 What is the prohibition that Elijah must lift in order to release the Messiah?
 It is the prohibition of Yeshua to the Jews.
 According to Torah and Jewish law, it is forbidden for Jews to receive Yeshua, who was sold and belongs to the Priests (Cohanim) and therefore, G-d, in Heaven.
 In Judaism, Yeshua is cursed and called a “mamzer,” just as his paternal ancestor King David was.
-Just as Joseph was sold to the Nations, for their salvation, and under a ban to his brothers, Yeshua is under a ban to his brothers until the proper time when the spirit of Elijah will release that ban by declaring Yeshua kosher again.
-The cherem (‘ban’) will then be transformed into the rechem (‘womb’), which shall birth the full Redemption, and the chamor (‘donkey’), an unclean animal which is redeemed as a vehicle for the Messiah.
+Just as Joseph was sold to the Nations, for their salvation, and under a ban to his brothers, Yeshua is under a ban to his brothers until the proper time when the spirit of Elijah will release that ban by declaring Yeshua kosher again (as the Priests do for lepers).
+The cherem (‘ban’) will then be transformed into the rechem (‘womb’), which shall birth the full Redemption, and the chamor (‘donkey’), an unclean animal which is redeemed as the vehicle for the Messiah.

 In Judaism, they changed the ending of the Book of Malachi, so that it would not end with the word, cherem (‘ban’).
 Instead, it now ends with the words, “the great and terrible day of the L-rd.”
 In Hebrew and unlike English, the adjectives come after their noun in a sentence.
 This means that the last words of the Jewish Book of Malachi are actually, “the great and terrible” (‘HaGadol v’HaNora’).
 This phrase in Gematria equals ‘Yeshu’ (‘Jesus’), exactly (316).
 When cherem was removed from the ending by adding Elijah’s second coming, we received Yeshu instead!
+In Ordinal Gematria, the Hebrew word, ‘yechidah,’ has the same numerical value as, ‘Yeshu,’ which is how Judaism usually calls Yeshua (without the letter ayin; Ariel Cohen Alloro).
 When Yeshu is no longer cherem, by the working of Elijah’s spirit, the Jewish people will receive not only the Yechidah of unity and peace, but also the full, glorious Geulah (redemption)!

-The Talmud says that Yeshua was wrongfully “pushed away with both hands,” but Rabbi Moshe David Valle writes that “in the last generation, he is not pushed away,” and the rectification for this mistake is to “draw near” with both hands – the work of Elijah.
+The Talmud says that Yeshua was wrongfully “pushed away with both hands,” but Rabbi Moshe David Valle writes that “in the last generation, he is not pushed away” (Likutim 1:242), and the rectification for this mistake is to “draw near” with both hands – the specific role of Elijah.

 “It is such as these that Elijah will come to pronounce unclean or to pronounce clean, to put away or to bring near.
 Rabbi Judah says: to bring near, but not to put away.
 Rabbi Shimon says: to conciliate disputes.
 And the Sages say: neither to put away nor to bring near, but to make peace in the world, for it is said, “Behold I send to you Elijah the prophet”, etc., “and he shall turn the heart of the fathers to the children and the heart of the children to their fathers” (Malachi 3:23-2.”